vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v1/persons/sage-bloodlines/atriH/_index.md

 (1600s of the common era), as has [been said](http://manasataramgini.wordpress.com/2012/04/06/some-maxims-of-venkatadhvarin/)\- "a shrauta ritualist, keen observer of humanity, master poet, proponent of vishiShTAdvaita and shrIvaiShNava bigot".

 ## गोरूरु-श्रीनिवास-मूर्तिः
 - Aka GSS Murthy.
+My father belongs to the "Hemmige" clan, He and Gorur Ramaswai Iyengar are second cousins.
+My mother is a Hebbar.
+I have yet to study what you have sent.
+I shall revert.
-Hebbar Iyengar from Gorur.
-Lived in bengaLUru.
+- Lived in mumbai and bengaLUru.
 Retired from the Indian Telecom department.
 - Fine poet.
 - Wrote several papers on Chandas-shAstra and computation for sanskrit.
 One on rudraTa's knight's tour verse (aged around 85).
 Was active into old age contributing proofreading labor.
 - Condensed rAmAyaNam to laghu-vAlmIkIyam.